jundalisay/superb/content/en/research/newton/principia/book-1/sec-02/prop-05.md

-+++
+---
-title= "Proposition 5 Problem 1"
+title: "Proposition 5 Problem 1"
-image= "/covers/principia.jpg"
-description= "There being given, in any places, the velocity with which a body describes a given figure, by means of forces directed to some common centre to find that centre." linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "There being given, in any places, the velocity with which a body describes a given figure, by means of forces directed to some common centre to find that centre"
-+++
+heading: Section 2
+image: "/covers/principia.jpg"
+icon: "/icons/newton.png"
+weight: 12
+draft: true
+---

 ## Proposition 5 Problem 1